 They are going to get wet and dirty and rusty.
 So I would recommend you have 2 sets of bearings if you are using the same pair of skates but swapping wheels.
-Each set of wheels should have their own bearings, you can use the older bearings for outdoor use as they are more rugged.
+Each set of wheels should have its own bearings, you can use the older bearings for outdoor use as they are more rugged.

 I always clean mine as soon as I take them off using an old toothbrush.
 I also make sure I dry them with a piece of cloth to prevent rusting and prolong their use as much as possible.

 If you are happy to do so, you can use skateboard bearings as these are designed to be more durable.
-You can fit them yourself or get them fitted in store.
+You can fit them yourself or get them fitted in-store.